markreg/reactive-touch/readme.md

 **enable**: if `false`, no events will be emitted.
 Defaults to `true`.

 **setup**: a view method name, called after recognizer is created and options are set.
-For advanced usage (i.e., if you need `recognizeWith` or `requireFailure`).
+For advanced usage.
 Receives three arguments:

 - `el`
 - `recognizer`: Hammer Recognizer instance